munozdjp/HINNDY/README.md

 ];
 ```

-Find the trayectory with the ground truth dynamic.
+Find the trayectory with the ground truth dynamic using ODE45 library.

 ```
 mu0=[yzero(1)]